duality-labs/duality/x/incentives/README LOCKUP.md

 ### Remove synthetic stakes after removal time mature

-For synthetic stakeups, no coin movement is made, but stakeup record and reference queues are removed.
+For synthetic stakes, no coin movement is made, but stakeup record and reference queues are removed.